VenkateshKasthala/Snowflake/04_unstructured_data/01_variant.md

 ### Quick mental checklist

-When you see semi‑structured data in Snowflake, think:
+When you see semi‑structured data in Snowflake:

 Storage: use VARIANT columns in a raw table.​

 Access: : and [] for paths, always ::TYPE cast.​

 Arrays: use FLATTEN + lateral join to explode.​

 Reshape: use OBJECT_CONSTRUCT, ARRAY_CONSTRUCT, ARRAY_AGG.​

 Model: raw VARIANT layer + one or more curated relational layers/views.